use-init/init/docs/usage.md

 	$ npm i -g grunt-cli

-Same goes for Bower:

-	$ npm i -g bower

 Now we need to install the GruntJS modules we want to use within the project and the components that are predefined:

 	$ npm i

-It will create a directory called `node_modules` with the dependencies for our Grunt tasks and another folder called `components` which holds all vendor dependencies managed by Bower.
+It will create a directory called `node_modules` with the dependencies for our Grunt tasks and Front-End components.

 ### Troubleshooting